HernandezPatrick/HernandezPatrick.github.io/README.md

  This repo contains a GitHub Pages microsite showcasing a pyvis-based network visualization of my scraped Shenzhen counterfeit customs data.

+ View the visualization [here,](https://hernandezpatrick.github.io/)<br>
- Take a look here: https://hernandezpatrick.github.io/ And see a jupyter notebook with the code here: https://github.com/HernandezPatrick/HernandezPatrick.github.io/blob/main/network.ipynb
+ And see a jupyter notebook with the code [here.](https://github.com/HernandezPatrick/HernandezPatrick.github.io/blob/main/network.ipynb)